auth0/docs/articles/quickstart/webapp/python/01-login.md

 See the [logout documentation](/logout#redirecting-users-after-logout) for more.
 :::

 ## Check if the user is authenticated

-Add the following decorator to your `Flask` app to check if the user is authenticated.
+Add the following decorator to your `Flask` app.
+Use it to decorate methods that require authentication.

 ::: note
 You should import `wraps` first, adding the following line to your `server.py` file: `from functools import wraps`.